Traveller (role-playing game): Related role-playing games

-Traveller: 2300 or 2300 AD
+Traveller: 2300/2300 AD

 Originally published by GDW as an updated replacement for Traveller, eschewing classic space opera to take inspiration from the grittier contemporary hard science fiction media of the 1980s.
 The first edition was named Traveller: 2300, which incited both confusion and criticism since the game carried over neither the rules nor setting of its namesake.
 The second edition was renamed 2300 AD, and added some cyberpunk rules and adventures.
 It is presented as a future extrapolation of the speculative World War III of GDW's popular military role-playing game Twilight: 2000.
 In the 2300 AD setting, interstellar travel is relatively new, Earth is still divided into nation-states, and the most powerful nations are competitively exploring and colonizing the fifty light-year sphere of surrounding space.
 Mongoose Publishing released a sourcebook for the setting in 2012 that adapted it to their version of the Traveller rules.

-Cultural impact
+Cultural effect

 Computer programs have been created to model and predict starship combat using Traveller rules.
 The most famous case involved Douglas Lenat applying his Eurisko heuristic learning program to the scenario in the Traveller adventure Trillion Credit Squadron, which contains rules for resolving large space battles statistically.
 Eurisko exploited corner-case features and built unusual fleets that won the 1981 and 1982 championships.
 The sponsor stated that if Lenat entered and won the next year they would stop the sponsorship, so Lenat stopped attending.